Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/7-matplotlib.md

 ![Drawing a simple line chart](media/CelsiusvsFarenheitWithLabels.png)

-The `plot()` function accepts a third parameter specifying the color and style of the lines that connect the data points.
+The `plot()` method accepts a third parameter specifying the color and style of the lines that connect the data points.
 The default is to connect them with a solid blue line.
 Passing 'ro' in the third parameter shows the data points in red without a line connecting them:

 ```python
 plt.plot(temperatures['Celsius'],temperatures['Fahrenheit'], 'ro')